HubReb/java_tic_tac_toe/README.md

 # java_tic_tac_toe

-Implementation of TicTacToe in Java to get back up to speed.
+Implementation of TicTacToe in Java to get back up to speed and the implementation reflects that goal.

 ![TicTacToe](shots/game.png "TicTacToe")